QUB-ASL/bzzz/CONTRIBUTING.md

 - When it comes to getters and setters we use `foo()` (_not_ `getFoo()`) and `setFoo(val)`
 - All other variables (e.g., local variables) are camel case

+**What goes in a header file:** Declare all public entities.
+Is a function/method/class/structure needed outside the scope of this file?
+If not, it does not belong in the header file.
+Do not put any implementations in the header file - put them in the code files instead.
+For example, is the controller gain needed to anyone else except for the controller?
+No, so put it in the `cpp` file.

 ### 3.2.
 Python

 - Just follow [PEP8](https://peps.python.org/pep-0008/)